iCodeWalker/three-js-shaders/readme.md

       We can send uniform values to the fragments.

-      We cannot send attributes to fragments, But we can send data from vertex shader to fragment shader these values that we send from vertex fragment to fragment is called varying.
+      We cannot send attributes to fragments, But we can send data from vertex shader to fragment shader these values that we send from vertex to fragment is called varying.

-      The values will be interpolated between the vertices.
+      The values will be interpolated between the vertices as we move away from vertexes.

 6. Why use shaders
    Three.js materials are limited.